WASR-series rifles: Modifications for the United States

-Older WASR-series rifles commonly produced trigger slap, which is caused by the bolt slamming backward into the trigger assembly and causing significant pain to the shooter's trigger finger.
-Beginning in 2007, Century International Arms has installed the TAPCO Intrafuse AK G2 trigger group, eliminating the painful trigger slap problem.
-Rifles with this trigger group will have "TAPCO USA G2" stamped on the left side of the trigger.
-Some of these rifles may exhibit canted front sight blocks and gas tubes.

 Variants

 GP WASR-10

 The GP (General Purpose) WASR-10 is a 7.62×39mm caliber semi-automatic rifle that has been offered since the end of the Federal assault weapons ban.
 Factory-original rifles only support single-stack, low-capacity magazines (10-rounds).

 After import, Century Arms offered WASR rifles modified to accept double-stack, standard-capacity magazines.
 Pistol grip and thumbhole stocks were both commonly fitted to WASR rifles.

 After the sunset of the 1994 assault weapons ban, importers are allowed to equip WASR-10s with compensators, bayonet lugs, and folding stocks, thus making the WASR-10 a general purpose firearm.

 GP WASR-10/63

 The GP WASR-10/63 was built using the same newly-manufactured single-stack receiver and chrome-lined barrel as the GP WASR-10, and the two models are cosmetically similar.
-However, while the GP WASR-10 was made with new parts, all parts on the GP WASR-10/63 (other than the receiver and barrel) came from a former Romanian military rifle.
-The original year of manufacture can be seen engraved on the left side of the trunion (the trunion is visible where it protrudes through the receiver on the left side, near the front), along with the original rifle's serial number.
+However, while the GP WASR-10 was made with new parts, all parts on the GP WASR-10/63 (other than the barrel) came from a former Romanian military rifle.
+The original year of manufacture can be seen engraved on the left side of the trunnion (the trunnion is visible where it protrudes through the receiver on the left side, near the front), along with the original rifle's serial number.
 Dates seem to range from the early 1960s to the 1980s.
 Most or all small metal parts are marked with the last few digits of the original serial number.
 As with other WASR models imported into the United States, Century Arms modified these rifles to accept normal 30-round magazines.

 The pistol grip, trigger group, slant muzzle brake and gas piston were replaced with U.S.-made substitutes to comply with U.S. regulations.

 WASR-22

-The WASR-22 or AK-22 Trainer is a .22 Long Rifle, semi-automatic cadet rifle loosely based upon the AK-47 and manufactured in Romania by Cugir Arms Factory.
-Unlike the AK-47, it uses a simple blowback method of operation.
-As such, it has no gas system and the internal components have been modified accordingly.
-While designed to be a cadet rifle for basic firearms and marksmanship training for the Romanian Army, it was never used as such.
-Instead, it was sold on the civilian market, primarily in the United States in collaboration with Century International Arms.
+The WASR-22 or AK-22 Trainer is a .22 Long Rifle, semi-automatic cadet rifle loosely based upon the AK-47 and manufactured in Romania by Nova Modul Cugir Factory.
 Because of its cheap ammo and low recoil, it is marketed as a “starter” or “trainer AK”.
-It is usually shipped with two 10-round magazines.